thomasameisel/VandyCSCTF/README.md

   - \_FLAG_(thousand_words)
 - redacted pdf - have to highlight the words in a pdf to copy the text
   - \_FLAG_(whats_really_in_pdfs)
+- signup sql injection - have to use sql injection in the signup form and also wildcards in order to get the admin password
+  - Partly bruteforce attack, could be an issue with the server
+  - \_FLAG_(third_times_the_charm)

 #### Needs to be done:
 - Storage has to be implemented for the php challenge